Symptoms of Alzheimer's Disease You Need to Know Now, According to Experts

 If you notice your ability to smell dwindling, you should let your doctor know.
 According to the National Institute on Aging, losing your sense of smell can be a symptom of Alzheimer's.
-A loss of your sense of smell could also be a symptom of COVID, so if this symptom came on suddenly, you should consider getting a COVID test.
-And for an easy at-home test, If You Can't Smell These 2 Things, You May Have COVID.
+And for dementia risk factors to be aware of, If You Have This Blood Type, Your Dementia Risk Is High, Study Says.

 Forgetting important dates and events